gtech-mulearn/IEEE-LAUNCHPAD/profiles/athulsaji@mulearn.md

 #### Thoughts on Kerala's Tech Ecosystem:

-- Share your thoughts on how Kerala can excel in the Technology Startup Ecosystem for the future.
+- By focusing on innovation, skill development, industry-academia collaboration and through supportive policies, Kerala can excel as the biggest technology startup hub for the generations to come.

 > In your portfolio, include the following details: